 MANHATTAN NY 10013 Map

-Tucked away at the top of a steep flight of stairs in Tribeca, tiny PS 150 offers a seamless integration of the arts and technology, as well as hands-on science and related field trips.
-The school's small size, super-involved parents and vibrant arts-infused academics set it apart from many large Manhattan schools.
+Tucked away at the top of a steep flight of stairs in Tribeca, tiny PS 150 offers solid academics including a demanding math program, hands-on science and plenty of field trips.
+The school's small size (with just one class per grade), super-involved parents and vibrant arts-infused academics set it apart from many large Manhattan schools.

-Principal Jenny Bonnet replaced long-time principal Maggie Siena in March 2012.
+Bonnet replaced long-time principal Maggie Siena in March 2012.
 Bonnet was academic director at the Special Music School — another small school with only one class per grade — and is a graduate of Hunter College.
-Bonnet has placed an emphasis on character education according to an interview in DNAinfo.

-There is no lunchroom but kids eat a delicious family-style lunch in the classrooms and the nutrition program weaves together many subjects and is touted by parents as the best in the district.
-The outdoor courtyard of the apartment complex serves as the gym and this space provides a welcome central gathering spot for families in the morning [see photo at right].
+There is no lunchroom but kids eat a delicious family-style lunch in the classrooms.
+The outdoor courtyard of the apartment complex serves as the gym, and this space provides a welcome central gathering spot for families in the morning.
 Hula hoops, balls and other games are brought out during lunch, recess and gym.

 Admissions: Priority to siblings and students zoned for PS 234 and PS 89.
 Remaining seats are filled by lottery with District 2 preference.
-(Lydie Raschka, web reports, DOE data, and a brief school visit, October 2013)
+(Lydie Raschka, October 2013, Clara Hemphill, January 2014)